-The activities suggested below will help you to understand your child’s secret language and will enable you to bond with your child.
+The personality development activities suggested below will help you to understand your child’s secret language and will enable you to bond with your child.
 I do it all at home with my kids and I testify that they truly work if done consistently.
 As parents, we are responsible to raise happy and conscientious individuals.

 Simple activities to develop your child’s personality-

 : Ask your child to draw a picture of their heartfelt wish or their favourite family activities.
 This will give you an insight into their favourite family time and their creativity.
 Children can also be asked to draw the things they fear most of the things that they simply dislike.
 Sometimes children are not able to express in words their fears.
 Art helps them to express these secrets without having to be embarrassed.

 Music can do wonders to a child’s spatial reasoning and grasping abilities along with being a wonderful hobby.
 Gift your child a small play keyboard at their third birthday to create interest in music.
 I did so.
 Now my daughter is training for grand piano and she just loves her piano.

 3.Train your child for the stage—

 Give your child a mike and speaker to play with or sing with.
 Often stage fear comes from not being used to holding and using the mike.
 The amplified sound of your voice makes you feel uncomfortable and conscious on stage.
 Practising speaking with a mike at home can help overcome this fear.
 You can then start making your child stage ready by letting them host small house birthday parties for their siblings and friends, having family time singing events in your home.
 I tried this with my daughter and now she is eager and happy to perform on stage…….whether it is singing, dancing or hosting my little one’s birthday party.